 Political Lobbying and Contributions

 We have restrictions on political expenditures and gifts and prohibit payments to government personnel.
-Any corporate political contributions must be authorized by the Company’s Executive Management.
 We adhere to laws and regulations governing business dealings with U.S. government personnel.
 For additional information see our Code of Business Conduct and Ethics.
+All corporate political contributions must be authorized by the Company’s Executive Management.

 We have two Political Action Committees (PACs), one state and one federal, both contributing in limited, balanced ways.
+Before making any political contribution at the PAC level, individual candidates are evaluated and assessed on a number of different factors, including their demonstrated leadership or potential for leadership, their committee assignments and seniority within Congress or state government, their likelihood of success, and other internal or external activities.
 All political contributions made by our PACs comply with federal and state campaign finance laws and all lobbying efforts are focused on the local, state, and federal government levels.